Quark-Gluon Plasma and Topological Quantum Fields Theory: Abstract

 \section{Abstract}

-Based on an analogy with topologically ordered new state of matter in condensed matter systems, we propose a low energy effective field theory for quark-gluon plasma in quantum chromodynamics (QCD) system.
-It shows that below a QCD gap which is several times of the critical temperature, the quark-gluon plasma behaves like a topological fluid.
+Based on an analogy with topologically ordered new state of matter in condensed matter systems, we propose a low energy effective field theory for a parity conserving liquid-like quark-gluon plasma (QGP) around critical temperature in quantum chromodynamics (QCD) system.
+It shows that below a QCD gap which is expected several times of the critical temperature, the QGP behaves like topological fluid.
+Many exotic phenomenon of QGP near the critical temperature discovered at RHIC are more readily understood by the suggestion that QGP is a topologically ordered state.